-- 5. In these notes, the following abbreviations are used- - "the 2005 Act" means the Charities and Trustee Investment (Scotland) Act 2005, - "OSCR" means the Office of the Scottish Charity Regulator, - "the Register" means the Scottish Charity Register, - "SCIO" means a Scottish Charitable Incorporated Organisation (this is a bespoke legal entity with limited liability status which is available only to charities; see Chapter 7 of Part 1 of the 2005 Act).
+- 4. In these notes, the following abbreviations are used- - "the 2005 Act" means the Charities and Trustee Investment (Scotland) Act 2005, - "OSCR" means the Office of the Scottish Charity Regulator, - "the Register" means the Scottish Charity Register, - "SCIO" means a Scottish Charitable Incorporated Organisation (this is a bespoke legal entity with limited liability status which is available only to charities; see Chapter 7 of Part 1 of the 2005 Act).

-SP Bill 20-EN 1 Session 6 (2022)
+SP Bill 20A-EN 1 Session 6 (2023)

-- The Bill proposes a number of amendments to the 2005 Act.
-The Scottish Government has 6. prepared a copy of the relevant portions of the 2005 Act as prospectively amended, with the Bill's proposed amendments shown in tracked changes.
-This will be published on the Scottish Parliament's webpage for the Bill.
-However, that text is provided for illustrative purposes only and its accuracy cannot be guaranteed. - 7.
+- 5. The Bill proposes a number of amendments to the 2005 Act.
+The Scottish Government has prepared a copy of the relevant portions of the 2005 Act as prospectively amended, with the proposed amendments made by the Bill as introduced shown in tracked changes.
+This is published on the Scottish Parliament's webpage for the Bill1.
+However, that text is provided for illustrative purposes only and its accuracy cannot be guaranteed.
+It does not incorporate any changes made at Stage 2. - 6.
 It is worth noting that text that a Bill inserts into other enactments is interpreted in accordance with the interpretation legislation that applies to that enactment.
 As such, text inserted into the 2005 Act by the Bill falls to be interpreted in accordance with the Scotland Act 1998 (Transitory and Transitional Provisions) (Publication and Interpretation etc. of Acts of the Scottish Parliament) Order 1999 (SI 1999/1379).
 Among other things, this provides default definitions for certain expressions (such as "person" and "writing") and default rules for common situations (such as when something is presumed to arrive when it is sent by post).